cfsworkload/smart-home-monitor/README.md

 ## Add email to IoT Real-Time Insights service notifications

-The **IoT Real-Time Insights** service has been created and connected to the data from the simulated IOT device hosted in the **IoT Foundation** service.
-The create of a message source, message schema, message route, action, and  rule is done in the **deploy back-end** tile of the devOps pipeline using the service's REST API.
+The **IoT Real-Time Insights** service has been created and connected to the data of the simulated IOT device, hosted in the **IoT Foundation** service.
+The creation of a message source, message schema, message route, action, and  rule is done in the **deploy back-end** tile of the devOps pipeline using the service's REST API.
 We need to add an email address to recieve the alert messages when the high energy threshold is reached.

 1. Naviate to {App-name}-back-end's dashboard.